An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

 Since $G$ is a Heisenberg type group, we have $d_2<d_1$.
 Together with $\ell\le \iota$, we obtain

 Hence we may estimate the last term of \cref{eq:intro-hoelder-2} by

-The case $\ell>\iota$ can be treated similarly by using \cref{eq:intro-hoelder-1} in conjunction with \cref{eq:intro-restriction-2} and summing up the geometric series over all $\ell>\iota$.
-As an upshot, only regularity $\delta>d/q-1/2$ of the multiplier $F(\lambda)=(1-|\lambda|)_+^\delta$ is necessary for having $L^p$-boundedness of the Bochner-Riesz mean $F(L)$.
-So at least by our heuristics, the truncation of \cref{eq:intro-truncation} provides ultimately thresholds featuring the topological dimension instead of the homogeneous one.
+The case $\ell>\iota$ can be treated similarly by using \cref{eq:intro-hoelder-1} in conjunction with \cref{eq:intro-restriction-2} and summing the geometric series over all $\ell>\iota$.
+As a consequence, only regularity $\delta>d/q-1/2$ of the multiplier $F(\lambda)=(1-\lambda^2)_+^\delta$ is necessary for the $L^p$-boundedness of the Bochner--Riesz mean $F(\sqrt L)=(1-L)_+^\delta$.
+Thus, at least by our heuristics, the truncation of \cref{eq:intro-truncation} ultimately provides thresholds with the topological dimension instead of the homogeneous one.